nicolargo/glances/docs/glances-doc.rst

 * Openned threads, files and network sessions (TCP and UDP)
 * IO nice level

-The extended stats feature could be disabled using the --disable-process-extended option (command line) or the ``e`` key (curses interface).
+The extended stats feature could be enabled using the --enable-process-extended option (command line) or the ``e`` key (curses interface).

 *Note*: limit values can be overwritten in the configuration file under the ``[process]`` section.